-There were examples of good practice found throughout the inspection in relation to staffing, staff recruitment, induction, training, supervision and appraisal, adult safeguarding and risk management, record keeping, audits and reviews, communication between residents, staff and other key stakeholders.
-Other examples of good practice were found in relation to the culture and ethos of the home, dignity and privacy, listening to and valuing patients and their representatives and taking account of the views of patients, governance arrangements, management of complaints and incidents, quality improvement and maintaining good working relationships.
+Evidence of good practice was found in relation to staff recruitment, induction, training, supervision and appraisal, adult safeguarding, risk management and the home's environment record keeping, audits and reviews, communication between residents, staff and other key stakeholders.
+Further areas of good practice were found in relation to the culture and ethos of the home, dignity and privacy, listening to and valuing patients and their representatives, taking account of the views of patients, governance arrangements, management of complaints and incidents, quality improvement and maintaining good working relationships.

-Areas were identified for improvement under the standards in relation to infection prevention and control and the home's environment.
+Areas requiring improvement were identified in relation to infection prevention and control and recruiting an activity therapist.